 Besides the common step counting, distance tracking, and calorie burning metrics you’d expect to see on a fitness tracker, the Inspire 2 offers extras beyond that.

 One of my favorite features is the active zone minutes that Fitbit has recently added to many of their fitness trackers.
 The active zone minutes counts time you spend with your heart rate high enough to burn fat.
-To get your individual fat burn heart rate, you’ll need to input data like age and weight as well as allow the Inspire 2 to get a good read on your regular HR.
-This is one of the upgrades made that the Fitbit Inspire HR does not have.
+To get your individual fat burn heart rate, you’ll need to input data like age and weight as well as allow the Inspire 2 to get a good read on your regular heart rate.
+This is one of the upgrades made that the original Fitbit Inspire HR does not have.

-A few other cool features include guided breathing sessions to reduce stress, all-day heart rate tracking, and a SmartTrack feature to recognize you’re working out – even if you forgot to start an activity timer.
+A few other cool features include guided breathing sessions to reduce stress, all-day heart rate tracking, and a SmartTrack feature to recognize you’re working out—even if you forgot to start an activity timer.

 Activity Tracking